Last updated Feb 2025

 solar house night

-Note: Environmental factors and weather conditions such as overcast or during the night will require your household to pull some electricity from the grid if you do not have battery storage.
-This is because solar systems require sunlight to produce electricity and can not store excess electricity without the addition of battery storage.
+Note: Environmental factors and weather conditions such as overcast days or during the night will require your household to pull some electricity from the grid if you do not have battery storage.
+This is because solar systems require sunlight to produce electricity and cannot store excess electricity without the addition of battery storage.

 Work out the cost to install a grid-connected solar system and your estimated annual savings with our free solar calculator!